×

 We asked foreigners in Helsinki what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "In a rental property in Helsinki, you can typically expect to find essential appliances such as a refrigerator, stove, oven, and sometimes a dishwasher in the kitchen.
 Additionally, there might be a washing machine and a dryer for laundry, either within the apartment or in a shared laundry room within the building.
 Some rental properties may also include a microwave and other small appliances, but this can vary from one property to another.
-It is always a good idea to check with the landlord or the rental listing to confirm which appliances are included in the rental property," said one foreigner living in Helsinki, Finland.
+It is always a good idea to check with the landlord or the rental listing to confirm which appliances are included in the rental property," said one expat in Helsinki.

 Additional Information about Searching for a Home in Helsinki: